Compulsed/serverless-aurora-graphql-starter/README.md

 This project depends on: `aws-cli`, `psql` (apart of postgres package), `nodejs`, `yarn`, `python`, `direnv` & `jq` to run.
 If you already have these dependencies or know how to install them skip to **Step 3**.

 ASDF can manage most of these dependencies for you and pin them to the specific versions needed for the project. ([Installation Guide](https://asdf-vm.com/#/core-manage-asdf-vm))

+There is two key parts to the asdf install, installing asdf as a dependency and then hooking it into your .bashrc or .zshrc.
+Make sure you do both otherwise the following will not work correctly.

 ```
 asdf plugin-add nodejs  # Follow: https://github.com/asdf-vm/asdf-nodejs as it may require additional steps